conan-io/conan-io.github.io/_posts/2023-04-24-tensorflow-lite-conan-cpp-mobile-ml-guide.markdown

 meta_description: "Discover how to leverage TensorFlow Lite and Conan package manager for seamless integration in C++ to create cutting-edge real-time pose detection applications."
 ---

-In this post, we will explore how to use Tensorflow Lite in C++ for real-time human pose estimation through a neural network from Tensorflow Hub trained for this purpose.
-We will develop an example that uses OpenCV to load a video that we will process frame by frame to obtain the joint locations in each image.
+In this post, we will explore how to use TensorFlow Lite in C++ for real-time human pose estimation through a neural network from TensorFlow Hub trained for this purpose.
+We will develop an example that uses OpenCV to load a video, which we will process frame by frame to obtain the joint locations in each image.
 The output of our application will look something like this:

 <p class="centered">
     <img  src="{{ site.baseurl }}/assets/post_images/2023-04-24/pose-detection-tensorflow.gif" style="display: block; margin-left: auto; margin-right: auto;" alt="Pose estimation"/>